everlasterVR/everlastervr.github.io/_includes/naturalis/v1_0/soft_physics_gradient.md

 In Naturalis, soft physics parameters are controlled individually for each soft joint and collider.
 This allows the parameter values to be set along a smooth gradient from the outer edge of the glute or breast to the center.

-The soft physics gradient works for all soft physics parameters except the three Fat Bk Force parameters.
+The soft physics gradient works for all soft physics parameters except the three Fat Back Force parameters.

 <div class='video-container'>
   <iframe